jtakilol/jtakilol.github.io/README.md

-# Look, a static website!
+# Look, a static website

 Welcome to my GitHub Pages website!